metabase/throttle/README.md

 ### Example

-Let's consider the email throttling done by POST /api/session.
+Let's consider a login endpoint called `POST /api/session` that wants to throttle logins by email address.
 The basic concept here is to keep a list of failed logins over the last hour.
 This list looks like:

 ```clojure